Cisco Catalyst 9400 Series Supervisor Module Installation Note

 To use a QSFP port, enable the corresponding interface.

-This example shows how to enable QSFP port number 9 to automatically disable port numbers 1 through 4.
+This example shows how to enable QSFP port number 9.
+Doing so will automatically disable port numbers 1 through 4.

 Ensure that you specify the correct supervisor slot number when you configure the interface fortygigabitethernet command in global configuration mode.
 In the example below, the supervisor is installed in slot 3: